matestack/matestack-ui-core/docs/api/000-base/30-vue_js_component.md

 end
 ```

-### Eventhub
+### Event Hub

-Matestack offers an eventhub, which can be used to communicate between components.
+Matestack offers an event hub, which can be used to communicate between components.

 #### Emitting events